LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 This chapter contains information about the various ways in which the IBM FHIR Server can be configured by users.

 ## 3.1 Liberty server configuration
+The IBM FHIR Server is built on the open source [OpenLiberty project](https://openliberty.io/) but also works on the commercial [IBM WebSphere Liberty](https://www.ibm.com/cloud/websphere-liberty).
+In documentation and elsewhere, we use `Liberty` to refer to either/or.

+As a Liberty application, the IBM FHIR Server is configurable like any other Liberty server.
+See https://openliberty.io/docs/latest/reference/config/server-configuration-overview.html for more information.

+By default, we include:
+* `server.xml` with core server details like the Liberty features, HTTP properties, application info, and a default user registry
+* `jvm.options` with TLS and heap size settings
+* `server.env` with timezone set to UTC
+* `configDropins` with server.xml dropins sorted into `disabled`, `defaults`, and `overrides`

 ## 3.1.1 Encoded passwords
 In the examples within the following sections, you'll see the default password `change-password`.
 In order to secure your server, these values should be changed.